 However, that doesn’t mean all free VPNs are duds.
 Look for those with expert reviews.
-This means that at the very least, the VPN is sending their product out to independent reviewers who are testing that they do what they say they do.
+This means that at the very least, the VPN is sending their product out to independent reviewers who test VPN for weaknesses.

 Don’t just choose a random VPN.
 Find one that is popular and well-reviewed.

 Targeted ads might be the biggest privacy risk these days.
 They take your data and use it to identify what you might like or look for, then they advertise to you.
 In the wrong hands, that information can be used for nefarious means.